-1 A hazard is anything with potential to cause injury, illness or harm when the plant is operated, maintained, serviced, repaired, inspected, transported and stored.
+&lt;sup>1 A hazard is anything with potential to cause injury, illness or harm when the plant is operated, maintained, serviced, repaired, inspected, transported and stored.

-2 Plant in this case is defined as a JLG model 1500AJP boom lift elevating work platform.
+&lt;sup>2 Plant in this case is defined as a JLG model 1500SJ boom lift elevating work platform.

-3 In fulfilling its obligation to reduce the risk as far as practicable, JLG has adhered to the required standards for design and manufacture, and addressed the potential for exposure to risks as part of the design process.
-Any additional risks identified during this assessment have been addressed and eliminated for normal machine operation by trained personnel.
+&lt;sup>3 JLG considers that "reducing the risk as far as practicable" to be an undertaking of our duty of care in that we have addressed the potential to exposure to a risk during design and manufacture and have adhered to the required standards during this time.
+Any identified additional risks raised during this assessment have been addressed and eliminated for normal machine operation by trained personnel.

-4 Systems of work describe all operating/maintenance procedures and in general systems used by workers in servicing, inspecting, transportation and storage
+&lt;sup>4 Systems of work describe all operating/maintenance procedures and in general systems used by workers in servicing, inspecting, transportation and storage